graphsense/graphsense-tagpacks/README.md

 ## What is a TagPack?

 A TagPack defines a structure for collecting and packaging attribution tags with additional provenance information (e.g., creator, last modification datetime, etc.).
-TagPacks are intended to be created by users having a Git-service (e.g., Github) account.
+TagPacks are intended to be created by users having a Git-service (in this case Github) account.
 This enables version control for TagPacks and records modifications as part of the Git history.

 TagPacks are represented as [YAML][https://yaml.org/] files, which can easily be created by hand or exported automatically from other systems.
 A tag pack defines a **header** with a number of mandatory and optional fields and a **body** containing a list of tags.